The Drama Triangle: Part 4

 This is the kind of listening that allows our 'drama brain' to settle.
 It lets us know that we have been seen and heard.
 That it is ok to feel the way that we feel.
 That we don't need to be fearful of our thoughts and feelings.
 This is the kind of listening that helps us to restore a sense of calm and perspective.

-Guidelines for listening cleanly
+Guidelines for mindful listening

 Set aside any desire to make things better, resist the urge to interpret and analyse, put to the back of your mind any clever thoughts and insights you feel the other person ought to hear, slip into your back pocket all those experiences you want to share so they know just how much you understand their situation, switch off your ‘nosey brain’ and suppress any temptation to find out the juicy details.
 You are creating a space for the person to tell their story in their own way.